thekubebuddy/letsencrypt-on-gke/README.md

 $ kubectl apply --validate=false -f https://github.com/jetstack/cert-manager/releases/download/v1.0.1/cert-manager-legacy.yaml
 ```

-* Verify that cert-manager was installed:
+* Verify that cert-manager was installed properly and all of the pods are running:
 ```
-kubectl get pods --namespace cert-manager
+$ kubectl get pods --namespace cert-manager
 ```

 * Deploy the  Let's Encrypt issuer to issue TLS certificates.
 Deploy the Issuer manifest using the following commands: